philtr/phillipridlen/_posts/notes/2012-12-13-returning-multiple-formats-with-custom-dynamic-error-pages-in-rails.md

 is a little complex.  `env['REQUEST_PATH']` contains the error path (e.g. "/404") and no format information is getting passed to the errors controller, so the standard Rails `respond_to` stuff is not going to work here.
 We can grab the original request path via `env['ORIGINAL_FULLPATH']`.
-I added a few private methods to errors ontroller to help out.
+I added a few private methods to errors controller to help out.
 The first two help me figure out what format the request came as.
-I want to return a JSON respons if the request starts with '/api' or ends in '.json'.
+I want to return a JSON response if the request starts with '/api' or ends in '.json'.
 The third will render our template in the format we want.

 {% highlight ruby %}